 Dreamers, which includes DACA recipients, is the broad term referring to undocumented immigrants who generally came to the United States as children with their parents.
 They had no active role in the decision to come to Americas.
 Their hope now, like any young person, is to have a future with opportunity.
-Unfortunately, no lawful immigration status in modern-day America makes a future very difficult.
-The Dream and Promise Act aims to provide a permanent resolution for dreamers.
+Unfortunately, having no lawful immigration status in modern-day America makes building a future very difficult.
+Immigration reform aims to provide a permanent resolution for dreamers.

 Alternative Long-Term Immigration Solutions

 As we’ve seen in the past several years, Congress has been extremely ineffective at pushing through meaningful legislation for dreamers.
-There’s no guarantee this bill will become law.
+Dreamers should remain optimistic, but there’s no guarantee that new laws will improve the situation soon.
 It’s important that dreamers evaluate their full range of options.

 Although not everyone will qualify for these alternative paths to legal status, there are several other potential long-term immigration solutions for dreamers.
 These are not new programs.
-They are well-established paths to permanent resident status that have been in place for years.
-While not necessarily designed from dreamers, they can be used by eligible dreamers to obtain a green card.
+They are well-established paths to permanent resident status that immigrants have used for years.
+While not necessarily designed for dreamers, they can be used by eligible dreamers to obtain a green card.